Academic ProgramsStudy at Harriman

 There is significant funding for the second year of study for MARS-REERS students.
 The Institute’s Fellowship Committee makes all fellowship decisions.
 Candidates may apply for more than one fellowship.

-Every year the Harriman Institute awards funding for Columbia student travel, research, and language study in and about our region.
+Every year the Harriman Institute awards funding for Columbia student travel, research, and language study in and about Russia, Eurasia, and Eastern Europe.